-The Cube employs an external power supply that will automatically convert the various voltages used around the world and regulate them before sending the power to the Cube.
-A standard male IEC/EIN power input connector makes it easy to travel as you need only change the cable to suit the local power connector type.
+The Powerstrip employs an external power supply that will automatically convert the various voltages used around the world and regulate them before sending the power to the Powerstrip.
+A standard male IEC/EIN power input connector makes it easy to travel as you will only need to change the cable to suit the local power connector type.
 The connection between the power supply is a 4-pin locking XLR.

-As soon as you connect the Cube, a rear panel LED will illuminate to let you know the power supply is active.
-A front-panel power switch and LED indicator will illuminate when turned on.
+As soon as you connect the Powerstrip, a rear panel LED will illuminate to let you know the power supply is active.
 An additional rear panel LED indicator monitors the 48V phantom power supply when it is switched on.
 Turning phantom power on or off is global and applied to all card slots.
 For modules such as dynamic processors or EQs that do not use phantom power the module simply ignores the phantom power as if it were not there.